Darkbeldin/xcp-ng-org/docs/develprocess.md

 ### First line: short subject

-Here's a challenge: it must remains really short (50 characters is the convention, but in this minimal set of rules we'll allow up to 70 characters), but also ideally answer three essential questions:
+Here's a challenge: it must remain really short (50 characters is the convention, but in this minimal set of rules we'll allow up to 70 characters), but also ideally answer three essential questions:

-* Is it a feature, a bugfix, a security fix (*type*)?
+* Is it a feature, a bugfix, a security fix, a refactoring, a documentation update, etc. (*type*)?
 * What component is modified, if this information is relevant (*scope*)?
 * What changed?
 If contains a verb (recommended), must be in the imperative form (*short change description*).